robin-raymond/zax.io/functions.md

 }

 renderAccount final : (
-    // notice the `except` keyword is placed on the return argument indicating
+    // notice the `except` keyword is placed on the return arguments indicating
-    // the value which will be returned in the except scenario myError except : Error,
+    // which values can accept the results of the `except` statement myError except : Error,
     myNetworkError except : NetworkError
 )(